kvarq/kvarq/docs/gui.rst

   Coverage of a single nucleotide polyphormism (SNP), **mutant genotype**.

-  Because kvarq is looking for a specific mutant sequence, the SNP is "found" if there is no mutation at its position, as is the case in this example (i.e. at position 157129 there is really a ``T`` and not a ``C``).
+  Because KvarQ is looking for a specific mutant sequence, the SNP is "found" if there is no mutation at its position, as is the case in this example (i.e. at position 157129 there is really a ``T`` and not a ``C``).